A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: Introduction

-After this brief introduction, the contents of this paper are organized as follows.
-Section \ref{secmodel} provides the new nonconservative kinetic model under the action of a particular shape external force field.
-Some first analytical results are gained in Section \ref{secanalyt}.
-In Section \ref{secappl}, the application of the new kinetic framework in the contest of autoimmune response is presented and discussed.
-After specializing the new kinetic framework for this problem in Subsection \ref{subsectkin}, some stability considerations are provided in Subsection \ref{Subsecmacro}, with respect to the macroscopic system.
+The contents of this paper are organized as follows.
+Section \ref{secmodel} provides the general nonconservative kinetic model under the action of a particular shape external force field.
+Some preliminary analytical results are gained in Section \ref{secanalyt}.
+In Section \ref{secappl}, the application of the kinetic framework in the context of autoimmune response is presented and discussed.
+After specializing the kinetic framework for this problem in Subsection \ref{subsectkin}, some stability considerations are provided in Subsection \ref{Subsecmacro}, with respect to the macroscopic system.
 Furthermore, numerical simulations are performed in Subsection \ref{Subsecnum}.
 Finally, conclusions and research perspectives are discussed in Section \ref{seconcl}.